The role of human capital in economic growth of Hung Yen province

 Abstract

 The article empirically studies the role of human capital in economic growth of Hung Yen province.
 Human capital is measured through three indicators: adult literacy rate, budget expenditure on education and trained labor rate.
 The research results show that trained labor rate is an important factor, directly acquiring and applying scientific and technological advances, new technologies, and using other resources in production.
 The research has no basis to conclude on the role of adult literacy rate on economic growth of Hung Yen province.
 Meanwhile, budget expenditure on education has an opposite impact on economic growth of Hung Yen province in the short term, although the impact level is quite small.
 In addition, the factor of average income per capita has a strong positive impact on economic growth of Hung Yen province in the short term.
-The estimation results also show that there is an error correction mechanism and a long-term equilibrium relationship between economic growth and factors in the model.
+The estimation results also show that there are is an error correction mechanism and a long-term equilibrium relationship between economic growth and factors in the model.

 References

-Acemoglu, D., and Autor, D. (2012).
-What Does Human Capital Do?
-A Review of Golding and Katz’s the Racebetween Education and Technology.
-Journal of Economic Literature, 50(2), 426–463.
-DOI: 10.1257/jel.50.2.426.
+Acemoglu, D., & Autor, D. (2012).
+What does human capital do?
+A review of Goldin and Katz’s The race between education and technology.
+Journal of Economic Literature, 50(2), 426–463. https://doi.org/10.1257/jel.50.2.426

-Barro, R.J. & Lee, J.W.
-(1993).
+Barro, R. J., & Lee, J. W. (1993).
 International comparisons of educational attainment.
-Journal of Monetary Economics, 32(3), 363-394. https://doi.org/10.1016/0304-3932(93)90023-9.
+Journal of Monetary Economics, 32(3), 363-394. https://doi.org/10.1016/0304-3932(93)90023-9

 Becker, G. S. (1962).
-Investment in Human Capital: A Theoretical Analysis.
-The Journal of Political Economy, 70(5), 9-49. https://www.jstor.org/stable/1829103.
+Investment in human capital: A theoretical analysis.
+The Journal of Political Economy, 70(5), 9–49. https://www.jstor.org/stable/1829103

-Demeulemeester, J. L., and Diebolt, C. (2011).
-Education and Growth: What Links for Which Policy?.
-Historical Social Research, 36(4), 323–346. https://doi.org/10.12759/hsr.36.2011.4.323-346.
+Demeulemeester, J. L., & Diebolt, C. (2011).
+Education and growth: What links for which policy?
+Historical Social Research, 36(4), 323–346. https://doi.org/10.12759/hsr.36.2011.4.323-346

 Galor, O. (2012).
-The Demographic Transition: Causes and Consequences.
-Cliometrica, 6, 1–28.
-DOI: 10.1007/s11698-011-0062-7.
+The demographic transition: Causes and consequences.
+Cliometrica, 6, 1–28. https://doi.org/10.1007/s11698-011-0062-7

-Granger, C.W.
-(1988).
-Some recent development in a concept of causality.
-Journal of econometrics, 39(1), 199-211. https://doi.org/10.1016/0304-4076(88)90045-0.
+Granger, C. W. J. (1988).
+Some recent developments in the concept of causality.
+Journal of Econometrics, 39(1), 199–211. https://doi.org/10.1016/0304-4076(88)90045-0

 Hippe, R. (2014).
-Human Capital and Economic Growth: Theory and Quantification.
-Economies Et Sociétés, AF, 49(8), 1233–1267. https://www.researchgate.net/publication/373266100_Human_capital_and_economic_growth_theory_and_quantification#fullTextFileContent
+Human capital and economic growth: Theory and quantification.
+Economies et Sociétés, AF, 49(8), 1233–1267. https://www.researchgate.net/publication/373266100_Human_capital_and_economic_growth_theory_and_quantification#fullTextFileContent

-Lucas, R. (1988).
-On the Mechanics of Economic Development.
-Journal of Monetary Economics, 22(1), 3–42. https://doi.org/10.1016/0304-3932(88)90168-7.
+Lucas, R. E., Jr. (1988).
+On the mechanics of economic development.
+Journal of Monetary Economics, 22(1), 3–42. https://doi.org/10.1016/0304-3932(88)90168-7

-Mankiw, N. G., Romer, D. and Weil, D. N. (1992).
-A Contribution to the Empirics of Growth.
+Mankiw, N. G., Romer, D., & Weil, D. N. (1992).
+A contribution to the empirics of growth.
 Quarterly Journal of Economics, 107(2), 407–437. https://eml.berkeley.edu/~dromer/papers/MRW_QJE1992.pdf

-OECD (2001).
-The well-being of nation, the role of human and social capital, education and skills. https://doi.org/10.1787/9789264189515-en.
+OECD.
+(2001).
+The well-being of nations: The role of human and social capital, education and skills. https://doi.org/10.1787/9789264189515-en

 Romer, P. M. (1986).
-Increasing Returns and Long-Run Growth.
+Increasing returns and long-run growth.
 Journal of Political Economy, 94(5), 1002–1037. http://links.jstor.org/sici?sici=00223808%28198610%2994%3A5-%3C1002%3AIRALG%3E2.0.CO%3B2-C

 Romer, P. M. (1990).
 Human capital and growth: Theory and evidence.
 Carnegie-Rochester Conference Series on Public Policy, 32(1), 251–286. https://doi.org/10.1016/0167-2231(90)90028-J

 Schultz, T. W. (1975).
-The Value of the Ability to Deal with Disequilibria.
+The value of the ability to deal with disequilibria.
 Journal of Economic Literature, 13(3), 827–846. http://www.jstor.org/fcgibin/jstor/listjournal.fcg/00220515/.11-.20

-Schultz, T.W.
-(1961).
-Investment in Human Capital.
-American Economic Review, 51(1), 1-17. http://links.jstor.org/sici?sici=00028282%28196103%2951%3A1%3C1%3АIHС%3Е2.0.CO%3B2-4
+Schultz, T. W. (1961).
+Investment in human capital.
+American Economic Review, 51(1), 1–17. http://links.jstor.org/sici?sici=00028282%28196103%2951%3A1%3C1%3АIHС%3Е2.0.CO%3B2-4

 Downloads